weimingtom/wmt_vn_study/README.md

 ```
 RLdev is a basic RealLive development kit, containing an archiver/disassembler, a compiler, and a graphics conversion tool.
 Latest version: 1.40 (2006-6-22) - changelog.
 WARNING: this program is not really ready for public consumption.
 Proceed at your own risk.

+an unofficial development toolkit for AVG2000 and RealLive
 ```
 * rldev-1.40.tar.bz2
 * rlBabel-src-1.43.rar